adam-poulton/slashdiablo-maphack/tools/mpq/README.md

 What they are **not** good for is testing the shipped code.
 A script that reimplements what `StatDescriptions.cpp` does only tests your understanding of the game's rules; it drifts the moment the C++ changes, and it can't see faults that live in the C++ itself.
-To check the real code, have the real code print what it produces and check that.
+To check the real code, run the real code against the tables: `make_fixtures.py` is how they reach `BHTests`.